andkrau/tcl-nocgi/README.md

         Example:
         setRequest cookie token $token

-These commands can be followed by "cookie", and "type":
+These commands can be followed by "cookie" and "type":

     existResponse
         Checks to see if a value exists within the response.
 Returns true or false.